 The first version of the Raspberry Pi launched in 2012 and there have been several iterations and variations released since then.
-Currently, the latest version is the Raspberry Pi 4 which features ground-breaking processing and performance speed!
+Currently, their latest Single Board Computer is the Raspberry Pi 4 which features ground-breaking processing and performance speed!

 How much does it cost?

-The latest product in the Raspberry Pi family, the Raspberry Pi 4 has 3 versions available which are 1GB, 2GB and 4GB and they cost:
+The latest product in the Raspberry Pi SBC family, the Raspberry Pi 4 has 3 versions available which are 1GB, 2GB and 4GB RAM, costing:

 Is there a cheaper option?